(Updated 30 December, 2021)

 "The true voyage of discovery is not in seeking new lands, but in having new eyes."

-Then followed several adventures with friends around Europe until, the following summer, I decided to have another solo experience.
-That time, however, I decided to put myself definitely more to the test!
+This was followed by several adventures with friends around Europe until, the following summer, I decided to go solo again.
+That time, however, I decided to put myself to the test much more!

 Marked by the trip in Bosnia-Herzegovina I decided to go deeper going to explore the Balkans.